groupserver/gs.profile.notify/docs/howto.rst

   #.
 Instantiating the :class:`MessageSender` class.
   #.
 Calling the :func:`MessageSender.send_message` method.

-The main difference between the different Notify classes are different views are created (the names passed to the named-adaptor calls are different), and the ``notify`` method takes different arguments.
+The main difference between the different Notifier classes are different views are created (the names passed to the named-adaptor calls are different), and the ``notify`` method takes different arguments.
 These arguments are normally blindly passed on to the two views.

-The notifier requires a ``context`` and a ``request``.
-Because of this it is the responsibility of the user-interfaces (normally forms) to send the notifications.
-It is not the responsibility of the low-level code that actually does the work.

 .. _Michael: http://groupserver.org/p/mpj17